 Jacob Cartwright & Nick Jordan

-With the chapel as a central leitmotif, the film captures the surrounding landscape of cloughs, rivers and moorlands, laced with the remnants and imprints of the textile workers and industries that shaped the environment.
+Larksong is an exploratory documentary centred on an historic nonconformist chapel located at the edge of the Pennine moors in Northern England.
+With the chapel as a central leitmotif, the film captures the surrounding ecology and distinctive landscape of cloughs, rivers and woodlands, laced with the remnants and imprints of the textile workers, mills and industries that shaped the environment.

-Larksong features a new poem by Emily Oldfield, written from the perspective of a chapel pew.
-Connecting to an emotional, tactile sense of memory, rather than the language of history, the poem weaves together social, industrial and ecological themes; ruminating upon the changing landscape, social mores and working practices that have been witnessed since the founding of the chapel.
+The film’s narrative is framed by a poem, written from the perspective of a chapel pew.
+Connecting to an emotional, tactile sense of memory, rather than the language of history, the poem weaves together social, industrial and ecological themes; ruminating upon the changing landscape, social mores and working practices that have been witnessed since the founding of the chapel in 1760.

-The musical score to Larksong has been created by musicians and artists David Chatton Barker, Mary Stark, Sam McLoughlin and Bridget Hayden.
-In addition to traditional instruments, such as harmonium and recorder, many of the sounds are derived from adapted spinning wheels, hand looms and drop spindles.
-The film also features their visual projections, created from foraged plants, gathered raw wool, stitched 16mm film and woven textiles.
-Larksong also features songs they have composed for the film, inspired by 18th century manuscripts from the Larks of Dean choir, and with lyrics from gravestone inscriptions found in the chapel’s burial grounds.
+Larksong’s musical score has been created with traditional folk instruments, such as harmonium and recorder, layered together with sonic textures and percussive sounds derived from spinning wheels, hand looms and drop spindles.
+The score also features songs composed with lyrics from gravestone inscriptions found in the chapel’s burial grounds.